 - Plate of the Union is a petition calling our next president to fix our broken food system.

-- Food Policy Action rates your state's legislaters on their food politics views.
+- Food Policy Action rates your state's legislators on their food politics views.

 - For the most recent federal and state nutrition updates, the UConn Rudd Center for Food Policy & Obesity publishes this extensive monthly report.
 Sign up for monthly updates by contacting Whitney.